gopiashokan/Youtube-Data-Harvesting-and-Warehousing/README.md

 **Table of Contents**

-Installation
+1. Installation
-Usage
+2. Usage
-Features
+3. Features
-Retrieving data from the YouTube API
+4. Retrieving data from the YouTube API
-Storing data in MongoDB
+5. Storing data in MongoDB
-Migrating data to a SQL data warehouse
+6. Migrating data to a SQL data warehouse
-Data Analysis
+7. Data Analysis
-Contributing
+8. Contributing
-License
+9. License
-Documentation
-Acknowledgments
-Troubleshooting
-Contact
+10. Contact

 **Installation**